Donovoi/Windows-Penetration-Testing/README.md

 ```
 4. Take over privileged accounts (requires local admin priv)
 ------------------------------------------------------------
-➤ Dumping Windows credentials from memory and registry hives
+➤ Dump Windows credentials of privileged accounts from memory and registry hives + Pass-The-Hash technique
-➤ Windows Token impersonation technique
+➤ Use Windows Token impersonation technique to execute arbirary OS commands as another privileged account (victim) also logged on the same Windows server
 ➤ RDP session hijacking technique (e.g., using the native Windows command "c:\windows\system32\tscon.exe")
+➤ Add a malicious script or a malware in the Windows start-up folder of a server to force any privileged users (victims) to run it when they logon
-➤ Backdooring the Windows start-up folder (e.g., "\\REMOTE-COMPUTER-NAME\C$\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\backdoor.exe")
+  (e.g., "\\REMOTE-COMPUTER-NAME\C$\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\malware.exe")
-➤ Malicious scheduled task that is triggered at log on of any user and executes for instance a script or a C2 agent with its privileges
+➤ Create a malicious scheduled task that is triggered at log on of any user and that executes a malicious script with the victim user's privileges
+➤ Modify the registry RUN keys so every time a user logs on the Windows server a malware or a malicious script is run with its privileges
 ➤ ...
 ```
 -----------------